taneron/GlobaLeaks/documentation/roadmap/index.rst

 Feature Prioritization
 ----------------------
-Development priorities and major release research are published on **GitHub using the “Milestones” feature**.
+Development priorities and major release research are published on GitHub using the “Milestones” feature.

 Users and contributors are encouraged to: